 Call your local utility locator hotline and arrange for the service to come to the property.
 This free service offered by a consortium of local utility companies will mark the ground to identify gas lines, buried wires, and other potential problems you may encounter when you dig.

 With the post hole digger, dig holes in your marked spots that are half the length of the post and about three times as wide.
-So, for 4x4 fence posts that are 6 feet long, the holes should be roughly 9 to 12 inches wide by about 3 feet deep.
+So, for four-by-four fence posts that are 6 feet tall above grade, the holes should be roughly 9 to 12 inches wide by about 3 feet deep.

 Pour about 6 inches of the all-purpose gravel into the post holes.
 You can keep track of gravel height by extending the tape measure into the hole and pouring until you reach the desired height.
 The tape will easily slide out of the gravel.